FridaySalami/cookbook-chefstore/src/content/recipes/buttermilk-chicken-tenders.md

 ## Tips

-- Great for batch cooking—freeze uncooked tenders, then bake straight from frozen.
+- Freeze breaded but uncooked tenders for a fast dinner later—bake from frozen at 200°C for 25–30 mins.
-- Switch Dijon for wholegrain or American mustard for a milder dip.
+- Use wholegrain mustard or yellow mustard for a milder dip.
-- Add cayenne to the coating if you like heat.
+- Add cayenne to the crumb mix if you're craving a kick.

 ## Goes Great With

 - Fries or sweet potato wedges
-- Crunchy slaw or pickles
+- Crisp slaw or tangy pickles
-- A night where nobody wants to wash up
+- A no-fuss movie night or party platter spread

+---

+> **The kind of food that disappears before you’ve sat down.
+Just you, the tray, and whoever gets to it first.**